matwilso/matwilso.github.io/_posts/gpt-sim.md

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

-This could be an incredible tool for accelerating progress across the whole field.
-Invest a fraction of resources in creating and developing it and then it becomes a source of compounding growth for the entire company/field.
-As it gets better, so do our capabilities, data, $, and time budgets.
+This could be an incredible tool for accelerating progress.
+Invest a fraction of resources in creating and developing it and it could become a source of compounding growth for the entire company/field.
+As it gets better, so will robotics capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent understands and interacts with the world in terms of its high-fidelity physics model, relying on its future predictions for making decisions in the world.